smangul1/ec/README.md

 ### Information about the error correction tools included in the benchmarking survey.

+For each of the tools we provide schell script with instlation commands.
+Instalation scripts are availabla at

 | Name | Version | Underlying algorithm | Types of reads accepted | Organism | Number of genomes supported | Journal | Published year | Programming language | In the publication compared to | Tools webpage | Number of commands to install tool | Software Dependencies |
 | --- | --- | --- | --- | --- | --- | --- |  --- |  ---| ---|  --- |  ---| ---|
 | BLESS | Version | k-mer-based  | Types of reads accepted | Organism | Oxford Bioinformatics | 2014 |  Programming language | In the publication compared to |